redpanda-data/connect/website/docs/components/processors/json.md

 ### `select`

-Reads the value found at a dot path and replaced the original contents entirely by the new value.
+Reads the value found at a dot path and replaces the original contents entirely by the new value.

 ### `set`